 How are metals removed from wastewater?
 What are the main difficulties encountered?

 There are various methods to treat metal-bearing wastewater; precipitation and ion exchange are the most common ones.
 Their main objective is usually to reduce the environmental impact of wastewater by purifying the solution.
 However, more and more research is going towards the removal and recycling of the metals contained in the solution.
 There are different ways to recover metals from wastewater – one has to find the right treatment for a single specific case.
 For example, we are developing a technique based on a concept we called ’SPOP: Specific Product Oriented Precipitation’ (Figure 1).
-This is based on the precipitation of components, i.e. specific metals and multi-element solutions, taking into account redox processes.
+This is based on the precipitation of components, in other words, specific metals and multi-element solutions, taking into account redox processes.
 We are looking into the reaction mechanisms or how the specific phases or products, such as metals and metal oxides, are formed.
 By individually optimizing the treatment conditions a product can be synthesized, that can be used for further processing.
-At the same time, we obtain after treatment clean water that can be discharged into the municipal water system or directly in rivers depending on the final water conditions, e.g. salinity content.
-Up to now, we have successfully developed a lab scale treatment system for electroplating wastewater.
-The goal is now to up-scale the pilot plant for industrial scale processes.
+At the same time, after treatment, we obtain clean water that can be discharged into the municipal water system or directly in rivers depending on the final water conditions, for example, salinity content.
+Up to now, we have successfully developed a lab-scale treatment system for electroplating wastewater.
+The goal is now to up-scale the pilot plant for industrial-scale processes.

 Are the removed metals always recovered for secondary use?

 It really depends on the treatment process that one uses.
 With the SPOP process, for example, we avoid the precipitation of the heavy metals as highly voluminous hydroxides.
-Instead, the heavy metals are precipitated as zero-valence phases (e.g. Au0), oxides with a ferrite structure (e.g. (Zn, Ni, Cu, Fe, Mn)2+Fe3+2O4) or delafossite mineral structures (e.g. CuFeO2), and doped heavy metal oxides (e.g. Cu2O, ZnO).
+Instead, the heavy metals are precipitated as zero-valence phases (like Au0), oxides with a ferrite structure (like (Zn, Ni, Cu, Fe, Mn)2+Fe3+2O4) or delafossite mineral structures (like CuFeO2), and doped heavy metal oxides (like Cu2O, ZnO).
 The precipitated particles (Figure 2) are stable crystallites with a size of a few nanometres.
 In the worst case, the recovered particles can be used for metallurgical treatments.
 The goal is to make them attractive for industrial applications, for example, the doped ZnO is a compound valuable for semiconductor technology or piezoelectric devices.

 What are the aims of current research on the subject?